 In this configuration, the external reference is connected both to the analog input and to the reference input of the ADC.
-The data from this register indicates the gain of the device.
+The data from this register indicate the gain of the device.

-The following scale factor (Equation 8) converts the code value to device gain:
+The following scale factor (Equation 6) converts the code value to device gain:

-Device Gain
+Device Gain (V/V) =

-$$(V/V) = \frac{Code}{7864320}$$
+$$\frac{\text{Code}}{30720 (7800\text{h})}$$

-(8)
+(6)

 To correct the device gain error, the user software can divide each converter data value by the device gain.
-Note that this corrects only for gain errors originating within the ADC; system gain errors because of an external gain stage error or because of reference errors are not compensated.
-Note that it is required to disable chopping (CHOP = 0) also prior to taking this reading.
+Note that this corrects only for gain errors originating within the ADC; system gain errors that occur because of an external gain stage error or because of reference errors are not compensated.
+Note that it is also required to disable chopping (CHOP = 0) before taking this reading.